comet-dot-photos/comet-dot-photos/README.md

 In this section we describe how the client and server interact, and process the data files in a session similar to the one described in Section 2.
 The client runs as a program in the browser, and the server handles web file requests as well visibility operations.
+When Comet.Photos is running on the web, the client and server are two different machines, but when running locally, the client and server reside on the same computer.

 [Figure 8](#fig8) shows the interactions between the client and server.
-Upon browsing to the server (<https://comet.photos>), the client receives a small HTML file ([Figure 8, #1](#fig8)), that, when loaded in the browser, requests and runs the JavaScript program ([Figure 8, #2](#fig8)).
+Upon browsing to the server, the client receives a small HTML file ([Figure 8, #1](#fig8)), that, when loaded in the browser, requests and runs the JavaScript program ([Figure 8, #2](#fig8)).
 This in turn requests the 3D shape model of 67P ([Figure 8, #3](#fig8)) and the image metadata file in JSON format ([Figure 8, #4](#fig8)), which are sent in parallel from the server.
-Then, the client displays the 3D shape model using the Three.js JavaScript library for 3D rendering (Cabello, 2023).
+Then the client displays the 3D shape model using the Three.js JavaScript library for 3D rendering (Cabello, 2023).
 Using a virtual trackball control, the 3D shape model can be rotated about its center with the left mouse button, and the camera can be moved nearer or